-Six hours are allotted during Orientation for each section of University Seminar to prepare a skit, poster presentation, video, powerpoint, etc. that proposes how the university (or individual students) might reduce its/their carbon footprint.
+Six hours are allotted during Orientation for each team to propose how the university might reduce its carbon footprint.
 Teams are asked to prepare a detailed action plan to implement their project, which would be funded by the university.
-Projects are then judged by the university’s vice presidents in sectional competitions.
-Winners move forward to the final competition, which is judged by the president of the university.
+Projects are then judged by the university's vice president, and the winners are judged by BVU president Fred Moore in the final competition.

 One of the winners was the "Bottles for Beavers" project, which organized the distribution of 750 refillable stainless steel water bottles free to students, faculty, and staff as a way to discourage the use of throwaway plastic water bottles.